AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 Example #1
 ~~~~~~~~~~

-Here is a package defining an abstract stack type (defined as a private type in
+Here's a package defining an abstract stack type (defined as a private type
-SPARK) of ``Element`` objects along with some subprograms providing the usual
+in SPARK) of ``Element`` objects along with some subprograms providing the
-functionalities over stacks.
-It is marked to be in the SPARK subset.
+usual functionalities of stacks.
+It's marked as being in the SPARK subset.

 .. code:: ada spark-flow